NorthernChicken/debtclock/README.md

 # Debtclock

-Simple Flask web app that displays the current US national debt using data from the U.S. Treasury API.
+Flask app: Displays the current US national debt using data from the U.S. Treasury API.
-Currently very buggy
+Buggy and it works on my machine but not on my server lmao

-It works on my machine but not on my server lmao
+Static HTML is hosted on GitHub pages and is better too

 ## Running